99KHayes/Project_1_Mod_1_Hayes_Agodo/README.md

 FlatIron School Mod 1 Movies Project

 Project members:
-Kate Hayes
-Emefa Agodo
+Kate Hayes and Emefa Agodo

 Goal(s):
 Manipulate public source movie data to present recommendations for beginning a new original content movie streaming service.

 Responsibilities:

--Clean dataset
--Generate metrics for comparing films
--Data cleanup, visualization, feature selection
+Clean dataset, generate metrics for comparing films, data cleanup, visualization, feature selection

 Pictures for our notebook are included in the Folder called Images for the Deck and from the Notebook